rodneyknaap/ATX-286AT-V3E-mainboard/README.md

 The Address driver/decoder CPLD in addition contains DMA specific logic in order not only to generate the system address bus from the CPU but also from the DMACs and a bus Master if present on the slot connector.
 The Address driver/decoder is also decoding all XMS and EMS memory in the system.
 For this purpose the Address driver/decoder communicates with the EMS controller in order to determine the selection of XMS or EMS memory for each area of system memory.
 By default, each page block of system memory is initially programmed to be a default page which is located in the XMS memory chips.
 When a certain block is reprogrammed in the EMS page registers, it will be remapped into any programmable block inside the EMS memory pool.
 By programming a memory block back to default, the original memory contents are mapped back into that 16KB page block.

-# Status of the project
-The REV3D project PCB layout and CPLD chipset projects have been created and awaiting to transfer the components to a REV3E board for further testing.

-Initial quartus projects have been pin verified against the mainboard schematic and layout.

 # About the System controller CPLD
 The system controller CPLD is a timing sensitive design.
 It has been verified in the REV3D system to be stable using a 44.8 MHz oscillator as the FCLOCK source.